 Regular discussion with colleagues can help call centre agents discover their strengths and weaknesses.
-Cable & Wireless Worldwide offers staff the opportunity to complete an NVQ in Customer Service.
+Cable & Wireless Worldwide offers staff the opportunity to complete a National Vocational Qualification (NVQ) in Customer Service.

 “It was a great opportunity to look at my skills, improve them, and look at the things I do really well that I can pass on to colleagues,” says Emma Portch.

-Matthew Brown is an up-and-coming writer and the latest addition to the Call Centre Helper team.
+Matthew Brown is an up-and-coming writer and a member of the Call Centre Helper team.